Add a vCenter Cloud Account

 For AWS and Google clouds only: Set the Enable Reporting By Org Structure toggle to On to cause Cost Optimizer to import the cost hierarchy created in the cloud provider portal.
 This saves the time of manually creating a comparable cost hierarchy within Cost Optimizer.
 See Cost Groups Configuration for more information on cost hierarchies in Cost Optimizer.

 A billing unit is the most granular level of cloud cost recording in CloudCenter Suite.
-The definition of billing unit varies by cloud provider as shown in the table below.
+The definition of a billing unit varies by a cloud provider as shown in the table below.

 |Cloud Provider||Billing Unit|